johnbuonassisi/CommonDataLayer/docs/CDL-Cli.md

 ## How to guide:

 #### Manipulate views
-views are a WIP feature, currently not used widely beside some cases in development.
+Views are a WIP feature, currently not used widely beside some cases in development.

 #### manipulate schemas